davidearl/jcomma/README.md

 (#hcomprising)
 ### Field concatenated from

-You can concatenate several columns, interleaved with verbatim separators, to make one output field, before applying any options.
+Concatenate several columns, interleaved with verbatim separators, to make one output field, before applying any options.
 For example, some banks provide several fields which one might usefully put into a single Description field.
+You would almost always need at least one column.

 Where there is more than one input row ([rowCount](#hrowcount) is greater than 1), you'll need to say from which of those rows the CSV cell is obtained (this also allows you to concatenate several values vertically from the same column), by giving the row offset (0 for the first row, 1 for the second in each group of rows, and  so on).